csc301-2023-fall/project-11-unicef-t/README.md

 ```
 It is fine to ignore it, but if you want to remove the warning, follow the instruction [HERE](https://superset.apache.org/docs/installation/configuring-superset/) to configure Apache Superset.

-Since Apache Superset is extremely tedious to set up either way, we have provided a `start_up` video under `/deliverables/D3` explaining the deployment & use of our work.
-In the `start_up` video, you can learn how to launch Apache Superset using Docker after the inital Apache Superset Installation.
+Since Apache Superset is extremely tedious to set up either way, we have provided a `start_up` video under `/deliverables/D3` explaining how to launch Apache Superset using Docker after the inital Apache Superset Installation.

+To use our plug-in on Apache Superset, you can download our `mapbox-plugin` folder from this repository into your local machine.
+You can put the `mapbox-plugin` folder anywhere in your machine **EXCEPT** in the `superset/superset-frontend/plugins` folder.
+Else it will cause an error and the plug-in will fail to execute.

+We have also provided a video titled `plugin_demo` under `/deliverables/D3` that demonstrates how to use our plug-in using some example data.
+All datasets can be found in `mapbox-plugin/src/datasets`.

+ ## Development requirements
+To set up for the plug-in, you would need to have the following in your system:
+ * apache-superset 3.0.0
+ * python 3.9.7 and above
+ * node version 16
+ * npm version 7 or 8

  ## Deployment and Github Workflow
  For each function/feature, each team member will create a separate branch for the part that he/she is working on.
 After completing the work, the team member will submit a pull request to merge their work from their